Fraud Blocker

 livepro

-livepro is a knowledge management platform built for contact centers and enterprises that handle complex service, strict rules, or large volumes of customer questions.
-It allows organizations to manage and share information across departments while keeping service fast and accurate.
+livepro is a knowledge management platform built for contact centers and enterprises that handle complex service, strict compliance requirements, or high volumes of customer inquiries.
+It centralizes operational knowledge, enabling teams to deliver accurate answers quickly and consistently.

-Let’s look at the key features that make livepro a strong alternative to Guru:
+Let’s look at the key features that make livepro a go-to Guru alternative for AI-based knowledge management:

 Guru uses tags and saved cards to show answers, but this only works when the question is clear.
 If someone searches with unclear wordings, Guru might not find the right match.
 This leads to unnecessary delays, extra follow-ups, or repeated requests.

-livepro fixes this with AI features that focus on meaning, not just keywords.
+livepro fixes this with AI features that focus on meaning rather than just keywords.

 • LightspeedAI Search understands intent, even with spelling errors or vague phrasing, and delivers the most relevant answer from approved content.

-• Rocket guides employees through internal processes like submitting a leave request, updating access credentials, or following compliance steps by prompting them one step at a time.
+• Rocket guides employees through internal processes such as submitting a leave request, updating access credentials, or following compliance steps, prompting them one step at a time.

 • AI Overview summarizes long content into short, trusted summaries pulled from internal knowledge.
 It shows only trusted, approved content and links back to the source.